 Looking for more ways to keep your browsing information private?
 Understanding how DNS (Domain Name Service) requests work, and how they expose the minutia of your internet activity, is a good place to start.
-Every time you visit a new website, your computer submits a request to the DNS system so it can translate the domain name to an IP address.
+Every time you visit a new website, your computer submits a request to the DNS servers system so it can translate the domain name to an IP address.

 Let’s put it this way – DNS server information is like a detailed phone record showing all of your Internet use.
 And because DNS servers are what connect you to your internet service provider (ISP), this means that they can see what websites you are visiting, as well as when and how often you visit them.